-We’re always looking for ways to give you a competitive advantage in the STR market.
+We’re always looking for ways to give you a competitive advantage in the short-term rental market.
 This week on the DPGO blog, we wanted to explore Airbnb Experiences.
 We bet you’re wondering – how can a dynamic pricing software team advise me on Airbnb experiences?

 What is an Airbnb Experience?

 Airbnb Experiences can be anything from cooking classes to guided tours.
 Hosts often have a lot of knowledge of their local area, and by giving them an opportunity to share that knowledge, Airbnb moved into an interesting place in the tourism industry.

 By offering experiences, Airbnb managed to cordon off another vital section of the market and add value to their existing host network.
 It was a stroke of genius, we have to admit!

 Before the pandemic, anything from a cooking class to a tour of the local area qualified as an Experience on Airbnb.
 Since the outbreak of COVID-19, hosts have been forced to get creative.

 Experiences have moved online with people getting more and more creative about what they can offer Airbnb users.
 People across the world were confined to their homes and soon started to miss the rush of travel.
 Resourceful Experience hosts saw a gap in the market, and they took advantage of it big time.

 Cooking classes went virtual, quizzes moved online and in-person tours changed to video explorations of far-off places.
 Some of the highest-rated experiences on Airbnb are virtual and based on the feedback we read, virtual Airbnb experiences are here to stay!